-The CLI Innovation Incubator Program 2021/22 has now closed for applications.
+The CLI Innovation Incubator Program 2022/23 will open for applications in January 2023.

 The CLI Innovation Incubator Program provides an opportunity for applicants to conceive, develop and launch an innovation project in their law firm, legal department, Alternative Legal Service Provider (ALSP), or community legal centre with the online support of Specialist Coaches in 8 group coaching circle sessions with participant Project Leaders over 9 months from August 2021 to April 2022.